A new way to top up your super, tax effectively

 Other things to consider

-- To access a bring-forward arrangement under the current rules, you need to be aged under 65 for one day during the triggering year (the first year you make the contribution).
+- To access a bring-forward arrangement under the current rules, you need to be aged under 65 for at least one day during the triggering year (the first year you make the contribution).

 - Excess concessional (before-tax) contributions during the financial year made by you or your employer are counted toward your non-concessional (after-tax) contributions cap.